MaudDibb/IC-Collection/README.md

 same as the normal D Latch.
 Both data and clock pins are behind the output.
 The clock pin is shorter than the data pin

 * AND gate
-2 pin version of the normal AND gate.
-Cannot be adjusted for 3/4 pin variants
+2, 3 and 4 pin versions of the normal AND gate.

 * XOR gate
 same as the LW version, just smaller!